rbowen/presentations/path_to_maintainer/slides.md

 ???

+6 Think of yourself as an owner, not a renter.

 If you think of a place as your own, you will treat it very differently.
 And you will treat "visitors" very differently.